 I. Core Principles

-What makes a launch fair: equal access, transparent terms, no insider advantages.
+What makes a launch fair.
+Equal access, transparent terms, no insider advantages.

 A fair launch distributes tokens without structural advantages for insiders.
-These principles define fairness:

 No preferential pricing.
 Everyone pays the same price or participates in the same price discovery mechanism.
 No presale discounts for VCs or early investors.